The Essential Self-Catering Holiday Packing List

 Cleaning essentials for your self catering packing list

-- Antibacterial wipes – I always like to whip round with one of these when we arrive
+• Antibacterial spray and cloth – I always like to whip round with these when we arrive

 Check before you travel, do they have: washing up bowls, tea towels, a dishwasher, a washing machine, a tumble dryer.